RenolY2/mkdd-track-editor/README.md

 # mkdd-track-editor
-An editor for Mario Kard Double Dash's race tracks.
+An editor for Mario Kart Double Dash's race tracks.
 Work in progress